mcgirjau/versioning-vfs/README.md

 # Versioning Virtual File System

-An implementation of a versioning virtual file system using FUSE
+An implementation of a versioning virtual file system using FUSE.

 This VFS implementation splits the `stg` directory into two subdirectories:
 `storage` and `versions`.
 The `mnt` directory has been set to only mirror the